Crostata di Mele (Rustic Italian Apple Tart)

 4 Process photos of making pasta frolla.

-2. Add the cold butter and egg, pulse until the mixture just comes together to form loose dough
+3. Add the egg and pulse until the mixture just comes together to form loose dough

-4. Cover in plastic wrap and refrigerate for 30 minutes.
+4. Gather the dough into a round, cover it in plastic wrap, and refrigerate it for at least 30 minutes.

 4 process photos of assembling apple crostata.

-2. Using a rolling pin, roll the dough out on a lightly floured work surface or a sheet of parchment paper until it forms a 1/8″ thick round that is about 12 inches in diameter.
+2. Using a rolling pin, roll the dough out on a lightly floured work surface or a sheet of parchment paper until it forms a large circle about 1/8″ thick and about 12 inches in diameter.

 Baking the Crostata